devrtex/ott-seller-panel/README.md

 # OTT Navigator Seller Panel 📺

-OTT Navigator Seller Panel - Easily manage your playlists and users even resellers with our intuitive interface.
+OTT Navigator Seller Panel - Easily manage your playlists and users even resellers with an intuitive interface.

 ## Features 🚀
 - **Login Page**: Secure access to your panel with our login page.